Connecticut Sees Drop in Sports Betting, iGaming Handle in February

 In Connecticut, the total sports betting handle in February topped $115.6, down 26.9% from the $158 million wagered on sports in January.

-The majority of sports betting in Connecticut came on mobile devices.
-In states such as Connecticut that allow in-person and mobile sports betting, the majority of wagering takes places on mobile devices rather than at casino ticket windows.
+The majority of sports betting in Connecticut took place on mobile devices.
+In states such as Connecticut that allow in-person and mobile sports betting, the majority of wagering takes place on mobile devices rather than at casino ticket windows.

 The Connecticut mobile sports betting handle in February was $108.7 million, down 27.2% from January’s $149.3 million.